Biodiversity Under Scrutiny: At the Intersection of Science, Ethics, and Commitment

 figures?
 And what if scientific neutrality were nothing more than an illusion?

 A lecture by Vincent Devictor, an ecologist and researcher atISEM, who invites us to take a behind-the-scenes look at biodiversity monitoring.
-From sensors that are transforming our understanding of the living world to imperfect indicators, and the role of scientists as whistleblowers, this lecture examines the technical, ethical, and political challenges facing a science on the front lines of the collapse of the living world.
+From sensors that are transforming our understanding of life to imperfect indicators, and the role of scientists as whistleblowers, this lecture examines the technical, ethical, and political challenges facing a field of science on the front lines of the collapse of the living world.